gomeo04/dkmgtt02/README.md

 Born in Shandong province in1927, Dr Gao was a gynaecologist by training.
 She encountered her first AIDS patient in the central province of Henan in 1996.

 Exiled China Aids activist mourns former life
-Selling blood was common in rural areas such as Henan, where Dr Gao lived, in the 1980s and 1990s.
-Limited economic opportunities among farming communities left them with few other options to make a living - and blood-selling was often backed by local governments.
-But with few cases of HIV being diagnosed in rural China at the time, and low awareness of the disease, blood was also collected from HIV+ patients, leading to the spread of the disease.

 At that time, Chinese authorities were saying that HIV could be transmitted in two ways - through sex or from mother-to-child during pregnancy.
 Dr Gao had a realisation when she found that one of her patients did not fall into either category but had a history of blood transfusion.